enriquedevs/DE-101-Practices/Practices/session_2_SQL/README.md

-# SQL Overview and Relational DBs on Containers Practice
+# SQL Overview and Relational DB's on Containers

 In this practice we will manipulate data on a Relational Database within a Docker container